Choosing Civility: the twenty-five rules of considerate conduct by P. M. Forni

 In Search of Civility: confronting incivility on the college campus by Kent M. WeeksAmericans are troubled by the growing incivility they see in public life and in their interpersonal relationships.
 The lack of civility is an increasing issue on college campuses, reflecting deep societal problems.
 This book explores the timely issue by weaving stories of four college freshmen at a large university with current research on civility issues.
 The four students encounter civility dilemmas ranging from cheating, plagiarism, and misuse of technology to alcohol, diversity, and peer pressure.
 They want to do the right thing, but distinguishing between right and wrong sometimes proves to be difficult particularly when their personal values conflict with campus norms.
 The book provides relevant context for the complex civility challenges facing students, faculty, and administrators.
 Colleges can play an important role in instilling civility among their students in their academic and social lives.
 Civil conduct requires treating others the way one wishes to be treated as well as a sense of duty and responsibility to the community.
 By raising questions, the book challenges students to make the connection between the morals and values they claim to hold and the practical implications of those values expressed through acts of civility in every part of their lives.

-CINAHLFull text for more than 610 journals in nursing and allied health, indexing for 3000 more, and searchable cited references for almost 1300 journals, back to 1981.
+CINAHLThis link opens in a new windowFull text for more than 200 journals in nursing and allied health and searchable cited references for almost 1300 journals, back to 1981.